On this page

-- The call for a national report, prepared every five years, to achieve a global view on the situation of youth in Luxembourg (Art.
+- The call for a national report, prepared every five years and offering a global view on the situation of young people in Luxembourg (Art.
 15,1)

 - The demand for a national action plan for youth, established in cooperation with all the concerned actors, defining the youth policy orientation (Art.
 15,2)

-The revised Youth Law of 2016 introduced some important modifications with regard to the objectives and the alignment of youth policy.
-With regard to the general objectives of youth policy, three points have been added:
+The revised Youth Law of 2016 introduced some important modifications with respect to the objectives and the alignment of youth policy.
+Three points have been added: